daggerok/daggerok.github.io/blog/2023-ICT/README.md

 * Trade from Monday till Friday
 * Do not trade on Thursday and Friday in between 8am and 10am
 * Every gap or inefficiency should delivered (filled) with both up and down price actions.
-So if **BS delivery** (when marked goes up) occurred it reasonable expect that later **SS delivery** is also going to be done next in future
+So if Buyside delivery (when marked goes up) occurred it reasonable expect that later Sellside delivery is also going to be done eventually

 ## NWOG
 New Week Opening Gap